 Months of entry

 This unique MA programme is based in a university but run by leading film practitioners, ensuring that you not only receive the highest-quality practice-based learning, but you do so in a university research environment where you learn to understand the world we live in.
-You have your own camera equipment throughout and we provide three dedicated Mac Editing suites and one PC suite (for the VR studio) for this degree.
+You have your own camera equipment throughout and we provide dedicated Mac Editing suites and a PC suite (for the VR studio) for this degree.

 This MA will allow you to benefit from UCL\'s unique position in the heart of London at the centre of the UK creative industries.
 The programme uniquely uses professional film-makers to teach within a truly pan-disciplinary university research environment.
 For a full list of the mentors please visit the Anthropology web page.

 UCL now houses London\'s global Documentary Film Festival, Open City Documentary Festival.
 You can participate in the curation and delivery of this festival; gain experience in the delivery of a major public arts event.
 The festival provides a unique opportunity to engage with the global creative non-fiction industry.